 Our human resource management articles can help you vastly improve your human resources planning, HR policies, and human resource training.

-Test your knowledge of recent trends in employment law, compensation and benefits and other HR issues with our monthly mini-quiz ...
+Test your knowledge of recent trends in employment law, comp & benefits and other HR issues with our monthly mini-quiz ...

 Absenteeism affects all employers, all year long.
 How do you motivate employees to cut down on absenteeism?
 Offering perfect-attendance awards may not be the right carrot.
 Here are six reasons why.

 No offense to its contented residents, but who would have thought?
 Dayton, Ohio, has the nation’s happiest workers, according to a survey of 36,000 workers by CareerBliss.com.

 It’s no secret that long-term staff often dread the summer onslaught of interns—a generation gap that can sink even the best-designed internship program.
 Smooth the process by having a talk with the older, wiser managers and co-workers who will interact with interns this summer.